Travel Back in Time to Experience Louisiana History

 Marksville

-The Tunica-Biloxi Museum houses mor than 200,000 artifacts that are considered to be the best physical evidence of the interrelationship between the Tunica and French during the Colonial period.
-Special artifacts in the exhibit include original bowls, jars and plates that the Tunica Native Americans used along with trading goods that the French gave to the Tunica in exchange for horses and salt: glass beads, bowls, plates, cooking utensils, tools and guns.
-Throughout the year, the local Tunica-Biloxi tribe hosts Pow Wow events in the area.
-Tribal members, dressed in full regalia, dance and sing to the beat of drums, while crafts and Native American foods are featured.
+The Tunica-Biloxi Museum houses more than 200,000 artifacts that are considered to be the best physical evidence of the interrelationship between the Tunica-Biloxi and French during the Colonial period.
+Special artifacts in the exhibit include original bowls, jars and plates that the Tunica-Biloxi people used.
+You'll also find trading goods, like glass beads, bowls, plates, cooking utensils, tools and guns, that the French gave to the Tunica-Biloxi in exchange for horses and salt.
+Throughout the year, the local Tunica-Biloxi tribe hosts powwow events in the area.
+Tribal members, dressed in full regalia, dance and sing to the beat of drums, while crafts and Native-American foods are featured.

 Louisiana State Museum